-For Hara, one of the fifty-three relays of the Tōkaidō (1850-51), Utagawa Hiroshige (1797-1858) stages a foreground populated by small figures who seem overwhelmed by the majesty of Mount Fuji whose summit overhangs the frame in the background.
+To Hara, one of the fifty-three relays of the Tōkaidō (1850-51), Utagawa Hiroshige (1797-1858) stages a foreground populated by small figures who seem overwhelmed by the majesty of Mount Fuji whose summit overhangs the frame in the background.

-In The Sazai pavilion, temple of the Five Hundred Rakan (1830-32), Hokusai completely changes the framing.
+Dance The Sazai pavilion, temple of the Five Hundred Rakan (1830-32), Hokusai completely changes the framing.
 The characters in the foreground have their backs to us and one of them points his finger towards the horizon.
 It is only in a second step that we understand the object of this contemplation: the cone of Mount Fuji appears very small, behind a second plan of the village and much closer barriers.
 The genius of Hokusai is to have varied the points of view, the atmospheres and the framing, which avoids the monotony in this series of thirty-six views of Mount Fuji.

 Mount Fuji also inspired a lacquer artist who produced on a lacquered wooden box (first half of 19st s.) a decoration illustrating the fifty-three relays of the Tōkaidō.